Your liver is amazing.

 While not an absolute list, some big hitters when it comes to liver-loving foods are:

-Berries: lots of polyphenols support liver health overall and prevent oxidation/damage to liver cells, and supports Nrf2 (22).
+Lots of polyphenols support liver health overall and prevent oxidation and damage to liver cells, and supports Nrf2 (22).

 What foods cleanse your liver?